trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/drilldown.md

 | Time Frame       | Change the time interval for the report                                                     |
 | Top Count        | Controls how many **Top** items are shown in topper views of Hosts, Apps, Conversations etc |

+Once the "Change router and interface" form is set and submitted , it takes you to the Interface utilization window.

 ## Information Shown

-Once the "Change router and interface" form is set and submitted, it takes you to the Interface utilization window.

 ![](images/drilldown-tabs.png)